-Douglas County Housing Authority is a Public Housing Agency in Omaha, Nebraska that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Mainstream Voucher, and Family Unification Program (FUP) programs.
-As of January 21st, 2020, Douglas County Housing Authority has 1 waiting lists that are open now or opening soon.
+Douglas County Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, Veteran Affairs Supportive Housing (VASH), Mainstream Voucher, and Family Unification Program (FUP) programs.
+As of April 11th, 2021, Douglas County Housing Authority has 1 waiting lists that are open now or opening soon.

 Douglas County Housing Authority serves Douglas County.